-As described in Note 10 to the financial statements, accounts payable and contracted services were understated in the prior year.
-The error was discovered by management in the current year and a prior period adjustment was recorded to the beginning net assets as of December 31, 2020.
+As described in Note 12 to the financial statements, a loan receivable was not recorded as of December 31, 2020.
+The error was discovered by management in the current year and the prior year's financial statements were restated as of December 31, 2020.

-Richard Bennoch (PA
+Richard Bennoch CPA

-Richard Bennoch CPA Certified Public Accountants Houston, Texas
+Richard Bennoch CPA Certified Public Accountants Tomball, Texas

-March 24, 2022
+December 19, 2022